googleak28282/chemprop/README.md

 **Separate val/test:** If you have separate data files you would like to use as the validation or test set, you can specify them with `--separate_val_path <val_path>` and/or `--separate_test_path <test_path>`.
 If both are provided, then the data specified by `--data_path` is used entirely as the training data.
 If only one separate path is provided, the `--data_path` data is split between train data and either val or test data, whichever is not provided separately.

+When data contains multiple molecules per datapoint, scaffold and repeated SMILES splitting will only constrain splitting based on one of the molecules.
+The key molecule can be chosen with the argument `--split_key_molecule <int>`, with the default setting using an index of 0 indicating the first molecule.

-Note: By default, both random and scaffold split the data into 80% train, 10% validation, and 10% test.
+By default, both random and scaffold split the data into 80% train, 10% validation, and 10% test.
 This can be changed with `--split_sizes <train_frac> <val_frac> <test_frac>`.
 For example, the default setting is `--split_sizes 0.8 0.1 0.1`.
 Both also involve a random component and can be seeded with `--seed <seed>`.
 The default setting is `--seed 0`.

 ### Cross validation